BUSM 2002 Business Organisations and Their Environments B

 Coordinator Jayne Bye Opens in new window

-Description This online unit extends the examination of the environments in which business organisations operate which was introduced in Business organisations and their environment A. The unit focuses initially on three sets of debates that are current in the world of business - globalisation, corporate social responsibility and regulation.
+Description This online subject extends the examination of the environments in which business organisations operate which was introduced in Business organisations and their environment A. The subject focuses initially on three sets of debates that are current in the world of business - globalisation, corporate social responsibility and regulation.
 Students are then asked to consider what organisations might look like in the future.
 Are newer organisational forms, such as open-source networks and social enterprises, just a transient phase or the start of a revolution in the operation of business?
 What are the implications of this for the world of work?
 Each topic will be approached through case study material and theoretical debates and students will work collaboratively and individually to build skills and critical understanding.

 Discipline Business And Management

 Student Contribution Band HECS Band 4 20cp

 Check your HECS Band contribution amount via the Fees page.

 Level Undergraduate Level 2 subject

 Pre-requisite(s) BUSM 2001

 Students must be enrolled in 2773 Bachelor of Business Administration or any Western Sydney Undergraduate program where permission has been granted by that program's DAP or Academic program Advisor.

 On successful completion of this subject, students should be able to: